Christian-DAntonio/Javascript-Practice/Grocerry/README.md

 August 1st 2024
 9:05 AM - First day of August, new day for a new project!
 This time I'm going to be doing a "Grocerry" project, where the whole website is a list of projects, like a groccery list.
-I probably wont get this done before I go to Italy, but I'm hoping to gte half way there at least.
+I probably wont get this done before I go to Italy (not even close), but I'm hoping to gte half way there at least.
+9:40 AM - Got the basic outline for the groccery website completed.
+More specifically, I made the first form for the Groccery list.